Nico Muhly: Early years and personal life

 Muhly was born in Vermont to Bunny Harvey, a painter and teacher at Wellesley College, and Frank Muhly, a documentary filmmaker.
 Muhly was raised in Providence, Rhode Island, and sang in the choir at Grace Episcopal Church in Providence.
 He began studying piano at age 10.

 Muhly went on to study at the Wheeler School in Providence.
 As part of a dual-degree program, he attended Columbia University and the Juilliard School.
 He graduated from the former in 2003 with a Bachelor of Arts in English and received a Master's degree in music in 2004 from Juilliard, where he studied composition with John Corigliano and Christopher Rouse.

-In 2014, he told the New York Times that he lives in the Lower East Side neighborhood of Manhattan in New York City with his boyfriend of several years, Ben Wyskida, a political consultant.
+In 2014, Muhly told the New York Times that he lived on the Lower East Side of Manhattan in New York City with his boyfriend of several years, Ben Wyskida, a political consultant.
 He wrote about his mental-health problems in 2015.